 - Is required to participate in a specific internship to complete the dissertation

 Yes.
 CPT can only be authorized for a specific position at a U.S. organization, at a specific location,during specific dates.
-The offer letter must be presented on company letterhead, with a brief job description, employment start date, employment end date, hours per week, salary information and supervisor details.
+The offer letter must be presented on company letterhead, with a brief job description, employment start date, employment end date, hours per week, and supervisor details.

 Yes.
 If the CPT is granted in conjunction with an internship class, you must remain enrolled in the class throughout the semester and work only during the approved semester dates.
 If the CPT is granted as a degree requirement or dissertation necessity, you must be enrolled full time for the semester (unless approved for part-time by OGS in advance of beginning the CPT).
 Once CPT is approved by OGS, students are not permitted to withdraw from the CPT course even if they end their CPT prematurely.

 No. There is no cost to the student for the CPT application.
-However, if the student is enrolled in an internship class, s/he must pay the class tuition to Georgetown University.
+However, if the student is enrolled in an internship class, Georgetown University may charge tuition for the course credit.

-If you have full-time CPT for a total of 12 full months (365 days), you will not be eligible for OPT.
-Otherwise, OPT is not affected.
+If you have been authorized for full-time CPT for a total of 12 full months (365 days), you will not be eligible for OPT.
+Otherwise, OPT should not be affected.